woodt/zkan/README.md

 * A search service, that allows datasets to be queried.
 For example, find me all datasets having to do with "annual temperature".
-* A datastore service, that allows the data in distributions to be queried.
+* A datastore service, that allows the data in distributions to be stored and queried.
 For example, return the minimum and maximum temperatures for a selected city over time.
 * An export service, that would export catalog metadata.
 For example,